 There are few more important things that a nature photographer can do to improve his or her photography than becoming familiar with the use of the polarizing filter.
 What can a polarizing filter do?
 Among other things it can darken the sky, remove reflections from water, and make foliage appear less shiny.
-Colour saturation is also significantly enhanced.
-It is the only filter for use with colour film that can do all of this.
+Color saturation is also significantly enhanced.
+It is the only filter for use with color film that can do all of this.

 What is a Polarizing Filter?

 It is a filter for sunlight that attempts to block out the light rays that often cause glare, while still allowing the desired light through.
 Designed with layers of filters that form right angles with each other, the system within the polarizing filter is generally quite effective.
 But, due to the way that the layers prevent some light from entering the lens, it is necessary to rotate the filter so that it allows the light you want to enter.

 Since it’s necessary to visually tune or adjust a polarizing filter, some people believe that it’s not possible to use one with a rangefinder camera, but that is not the case.
 Some manufacturers have created ingenious solutions to this problem, but there’s also a simpler way.
 If you have a polarizer that has markings around the rim, simply hold the filter in front of you while pointing at the subject and note the angle of the mark.